RichardRed0x/checkonchain/research_articles/dcr_unforgeable_costliness/dcr_unforgeable_costliness.md

 ![Scarcity_examples](images/image_1.png)

-The remainder of this paper will explore the ***Unforgeable Costliness*** of **Bitcoin** and **Decred** as a gauge on relative scarcity considering this metric.
-By quantifying the costs associated with each mechanism of coin production, we an form a thesis around the security and resilience of the system to uphold the codified scarcity.
+The remainder of this paper will explore the ***Unforgeable Costliness*** of **Bitcoin** and **Decred** as a gauge on relative scarcity and protocol security.
+By quantifying the unavoidable costs associated with coin production, we may formulate a thesis regarding the security, finality and resilience of the protocol to uphold the codified scarcity.

-The unforgeable costliness will be explored in the following areas:

-1. Cost of Creation
-2. Cost of Production
-3. Cost of Time

-# The Cost of Creation
+# Value in Authenticity

 **Gold**, due to it's atomic properties is of extremely low abundance relative to other commodities.
-It's existence and supply is a product of the laws of physics and thus may only be acquired via physical exploration and extraction or by purchasing it off the market.
-This manifests as a natural constraint on supply inflation given demands of production and as a result,global civilisations have converged on gold as the monetary base throughout history.
+It's existence and supply is a product of the laws of physics and thus may only be acquired via exploration and extraction or by purchasing it off the market.
+This manifests as a natural constraint on inflation given the demands of production.

-Industrial uses represent a small fraction of global demand and it is a reasonable conclusion that gold's scarcity and monetary premium underlies demand for jewelry, rather than the other way around.
+As a result, global civilisations have converged on gold as the monetary base throughout history and industrial uses represent only a small fraction of global gold demand.
+It seems a reasonable conclusion that gold's scarcity and monetary premium underlies its demand for jewelry, rather than the other way around.

-Scarce digital assets like **Bitcoin** and **Decred** differ to gold in that they are man-made and thus have a discrete, designed genesis event and the incentive model to secure these protocols relies on demand for the scarce native units (BTC and DCR).
-Thus the initial distribution mechanism must be carefully designed to incentivise protection of the protocol during early life whilst not compromising the market perception of scarcity and fairness.
+Scarce digital assets like **Bitcoin** and **Decred** differ to gold in that they are man-made and thus have a discrete, designed genesis event.
+The incentive model to secure these protocols relies on demand for the scarce native units (BTC and DCR).
+Thus, the initial distribution mechanism must be carefully designed to incentivise security during early life whilst simultaneously achieving a market perception of scarcity and fairness.

 Appreciation for the initial distribution is important for man-made scarce assets as it carries risk of unfair leverage granted to the creators.
 Establishing user trust in a money protocol requires great finesse and skill in design, and thus the cost of creation must be the subject of user critique.